Subscribe to get full access to the existing and new posts on product management that will elevate your PM career.

 Growth: are you learning and growing in your career?

 I feel truly grateful that I have the opportunity to pursue Product Management.
-An engineer at heart, I jumped into product management when I was working as a lead software engineer at a, then startup, company named Limeade (ASX listing: LME).
+An engineer at heart, I jumped into product management when I was working as a lead software engineer at a, then startup company named Limeade (ASX listing: LME, acquired by WebMD in 2023).
 Those who worked at startups know how almost everything is up for grabs if you are curious and up for learning.
 While developing some of the fundamental services for the Limeade architecture, I started as a Technical PM focusing on the performance, reliability, and scale of our platform.
 I got intrigued by the company's mission, the value we bring to the customers, and how we amplify the impact via product-led partnerships.
 Before I knew it, I found myself experimenting and driving my own lean startup within the org.
-A small pilot led to us acquiring the company I integrated with which brought me the confidence I needed to build a long-term strategy for the company's ecosystem platform.
+A small pilot led to us acquiring the company I integrated with, which brought me the confidence I needed to build a long-term strategy for the company's ecosystem platform.

 Working for a startup had been a fulfilling experience which then led to the craving to make an impact at a larger tech.
 While working at Expedia Group, I learned a lot about online marketing, A/B testing, incrementality, and leveraging machine learning to surface the best imagery and pricing to potential travelers.